 Koh Mak diving is centred on Koh Rang Marine Park, home to a handful of excellent shallow water dive sites.

-As Koh Rang sits just to the west of Koh Mak, diesel costs between the islands are low, which in turn enables the Koh Mak dive shop, Koh Mak Divers to offer cheaper prices than other islands.
+As Koh Rang sits just to the west of Koh Mak, diesel costs between the islands are low, which in turn enables the Koh Mak’s dive shops, Koh Mak Divers and Thai Ocean Academy to offer slightly cheaper prices than other islands.
 Getting to and from the dive sites is also very quick, so you can easily enjoy a couple of leisurely dives on the reef and still have most of the afternoon back on the island.

 Of course, Koh Rang is not the only option and advanced divers can also head further away south of Koh Chang to explore the HTMS Chang, the largest divable wreck in Thailand.